nyu-oop-sp18/class07/README.md

 ```

 Should this parser succeed on the input sequence `"aa"`?
 Intuitively,
-the answer is "yes" because the second subparser of the `orElse`
+the answer is "yes" because the second subparser of `orElse`
 accepts this sequence.
 However, the problem is that the `'a'` portion
 of the first subparser matches the first character of `"aa"`.
 Thus,
 when the first subparser fails on parsing the second `'a'` of the
 input, it has already consumed the first `'a'`.
 To be able to accept
 the input with the second subparser, we need to backtrack to the
 beginning of the input sequence and then retry.
 If we have many
-`orElse` combinations, this may lead to an exponential running time.
+`orElse` combinations, this may lead to a running time that is
+exponential in the size of the parser expression.

 Of course, we can implement our parsers more carefully.
 For instance,
 the above parser can be rewritten as